48klocs/Percolator/readme.md

 So.  [/u/ebolaxb](https://www.reddit.com/user/ebolaxb) created these handy-dandy guides for [god roll PvE weapons](https://www.reddit.com/r/DestinyTheGame/comments/5nkjiy/pve_god_roll_quick_reference_guide/) and [god roll PvP weapons](https://www.reddit.com/r/DestinyTheGame/comments/5nk2o2/pvp_god_roll_quick_reference_guide/).

 Which is awesome and all, but I am a very important person and have very important things to do, and the thought of cross-referencing my inventory against a known good list of gear kind of made my brain hurt.
+So [I built a little tool that automates that for you.](https://48klocs.github.io/Percolator/)

 So.
 If you happen to use [Destiny Item Manager](https://destinyitemmanager.com/), go to Settings -> Download Spreadsheets and choose weapons.